aliyun/terraform-provider-alicloud/website/docs/r/edas_k8s_application.html.markdown

 The following attributes are exported:

 * `id` - The resource ID in terraform of the edas k8s application.
-* `application_name` - The name of the application you want to create.
-Must start with character,supports numbers, letters and dashes (-), supports up to 36 characters
-* `cluster_id` - The ID of the alicloud container service kubernetes cluster that you want to import to.
-You can call the ListCluster operation to query.

 ## Import